Contribute to the production of fertile game bird eggs

 You need to know and understand:

-- the relevant legal requirements and relevant codes of practice pertaining to the production, transport and welfare of game birds
+- the relevant legal requirements and codes of practice for the production, transport and welfare of game birds

 - the advantages and disadvantages of closed and caught-up flock systems

-- common gamebird diseases and their symptoms – the possible causes and treatments
+- the common game bird diseases and their symptoms, possible causes of infection and treatments

-- how to administer treatments to gamebirds and the legal requirements associated with veterinary medicine and notifiable diseases
+- how to administer treatments to game birds and the legal requirements and codes of practice associated with the use of veterinary medicines

 - the expected levels and common causes of mortality